-CSI 6900 Intensive Graduate Projects in Computer Science 6 Units Science Note(s) Course selection is done in consultation with the Program Coordinator.
-1 Subject to the approval of the Program Coordinator, a student may take up to 6 course units in the program in other disciplines (e.g. electrical engineering, mathematics and physics).
-2 The project (CSI 6900) must fall within the area of Applied Artificial Intelligence.
+CSI 6900 Intensive Graduate Projects in Computer 6 Units Coionos Note(s) 1 Subject to the approval of the graduate coordinator, a student may take up to half of the course units in the program in other disciplines (e.g. electrical engineering, mathematics and physics).
+2 Consult the Ottawa-Carleton Institute for Computer Science (http://service.scs.carleton.ca/ocics/courses/) for a complete list of courses per category 3 Course selection must be approved by the student's academic advisor.
+A maximum of two three-unit courses at the 4000 level are permitted.
 Co-op Option (Available to students enrolled in the thesis option or the coursework and project option.)
-To complete a master's with coursework and project, you must meet the following requirements: - Be enrolled as a full-time student in the Master of computer science; - · Maintain a cumulative grade point average of 7.0 or 75%; - Obtain a satisfactory grade (P) for each co-op work term: - CGI 6001 - · CGI 6002 Notes:
+To complete a master's with coursework and project, you must meet the following requirements: - · Be enrolled as a full-time student in the master's in computer science; - · Maintain a cumulative grade point average of 7.0 or 75%; - Obtain a satisfactory grade (P) for each co-op work term: CGI 6001, CGI 6002.
+Notes:

 - Each work term is graded P/F (pass/fail), based on the employer's report and on the written report completed by the student.
 (The report must be 30 pages long, including appendices.)
 The report is evaluated by the professor in charge of the graduate co-op option in Computer Science. - The units awarded for co-op terms may not be used to obtain equivalences for other courses.
 In other words, the co-op units are additional to the minimum requirements of the degree.
-Fast-Track from the Master's to the PhD Students enrolled in the master's program in computer science at the University of Ottawa may be eligible to fast-track directly into the doctoral program without writing a master's thesis.
+Fast-Track from Master's to PhD Students enrolled in the master's program in computer science at the University of Ottawa may be eligible to fast-track directly into the doctoral program without writing a master's thesis.
 For additional information, please consult the "Admission Requirements" section of the PhD program.
 Note: Students in the Accelerated Stream of the MCS are not eligible for fast-track to the PhD.
 Minimum Requirements The passing grade in all courses is B.